What is the Registry?

 Remove Spyware Registry Entries Manually

-Warning: Removing spyware registry entries is difficult and risky.back up important files and set a System Restore point (click Start > All Programs > Accessories > System Tools > System Restore, and follow the on-screen instructions) or run a spyware check with a trusted anti-spyware program to automatically detect spyware.
+Warning: Removing spyware registry entries is difficult and risky.
+If you delete the wrong file, your computer may crash and important data may be lost.
+As a precautionary measure, please back up important files and set a System Restore point (click Start > All Programs > Accessories > System Tools > System Restore, and follow the on-screen instructions) or run a spyware check with a trusted anti-spyware program to automatically detect spyware.

 Follow the steps below to manually remove registry entries:

 - To open the Registry Editor, press the "Start" button and then choose the option "Run".
 In the "Open" field, type "regedit" and click the "OK" button.